 The math that makes an ADU work isn't just the rent check — it's adding a fully income-producing unit to land you already own, at a fraction of the cost of buying a second property.

-Here's why investors are paying attention.
+Here's why investors are paying attention to ADU rental ROI in Vancouver.
 Suppose you build a detached DADU for $220,000 and rent it for $1,600 a month — $19,200 a year in gross rent.
 Before financing and expenses, that's a gross yield approaching 9% on the build cost, on land you already own.
 Layer in the other returns:

 - Appreciation: a legal, rentable second unit typically raises the property's market value, often by more than the build cost in supply-constrained markets.